ryanfleury/metadesk/tests/grammar.md

 /* Comments
  * Comments around nodes are accessible to the user.
 Here's how they behave:
  * - The text inside a comment immediatly following a node is stored as the
- *   comment_after member of that node.
+ *   next_comment member of that node.
 No newlines can happen between a
  *   node and its after_comment.
  * - The text inside a comment preceding a node is stored as the
- *   comment_before of that node _unless_ it is already the comment_after
+ *   prev_comment of that node _unless_ it is already the next_comment
  *   of another node.
 One newline between the comment and the node is
  *   obviously necessary in the case of C++-style comments and it's also
  *   allowed for C-style comments.